Greyyy-HJC/PyQUDA_on_Aurora/README.md

 - **Compilers**: Intel SYCL compilers (`icpx`, `mpicxx`)
 - **Features**: Multi-grid, distance preconditioning, QDP-JIT interface

-### 2. Configure opt-einsum for Intel GPU Support
+### 2. Configure opt-einsum for Intel GPU Support (Torch backend)

-The Intel GPU (XPU) torch backend does not support complex tensor operations.
+If you use the Torch XPU backend, note that complex tensor operations are not supported natively.
 To handle this limitation, you have two options:

 #### Option A: Use sitecustomize.py (Recommended)